King Meets Ireland PM, Warns Against Repercussions Of Continued Aggression On Gaza

-At the meeting, held on the sidelines of the United Nations Climate Change Conference COP28 in Dubai, King Abdullah called for pushing for an immediate ceasefire, and ending the siege to allow the delivery of humanitarian and relief aid to Gaza residents, who are living through a real catastrophe.
+At the meeting, held on the sidelines of the United Nations Climate Change Conference COP28 in Dubai, King Abdullah called for pushing for an immediate ceasefire, and ending the siege to allow the delivery of humanitarian and relief aid to Gaza residents, who are living through a real catastrophe, according to a Royal Court statement.

 His Majesty said Jordan is working relentlessly to alleviate the outcomes of the humanitarian catastrophe in Gaza, by closely coordinating with UN and international organisations on the provision and delivery of the maximum possible volume of humanitarian and relief aid.